-Indian Coconut Rice Recipe made with grated coconuts, cashews, and cooked rice.
-The recipe is so simple and straightforward which takes less than 5 minutes to make effortlessly.
-A best satisfying food for busy days or weeknight dinners.
-A very popular lunch box recipe in South India which is, dairy free, vegan and vegetarian recipe.
+Indian Coconut Rice Recipe is made with grated coconuts, cashews, and cooked rice.
+The recipe is so simple it takes less than 5 minutes to make effortlessly.
+The best satisfying food for busy days or weeknight dinners.

 Have you ever tried tasting this recipe in the United States?
 Probably not.
-This rice is an everyday home cooking menu and is rarely served in the Indian restaurants here.
-However, I have seen a very handful of restaurants serve this frequently in the buffet counter.
+This rice is an everyday home cooking menu and is rarely served in Indian restaurants here.

 This is a classic South Indian coconut rice recipe made with grated coconut, curry leaves, and red chilies.
-Usually made with long grain white rice and this is one of the dishes I have grown with.
+It is usually made with long-grain white rice and this is one of the dishes I have grown with.

 Is coconut rice healthy?

-I did not know about the history or any literature references for this Indian coconut rice recipe.
-But it is the very traditional dish in Tamil cuisine passing on for several generations.
+I did not know about the history of any literature references for this Indian coconut rice recipe.
+But it is a very traditional dish in Tamil cuisine passed on for several generations.
 Furthermore, this is one of the recipes which is a custom to serve on baby shower day.

-Henceforth I substituted the traditional method with the modern foodstuffs.
-Frozen coconut or the desiccated coconut is really fun to work within Indian coconut rice recipe.
-These are stress-free and taste perfect when comparing the fresh coconut.
+Henceforth, I substituted the traditional method with the modern foodstuffs.
+Frozen or desiccated coconut is fun in Indian coconut rice recipes.
+These are stress-free and taste perfect when compared to fresh coconut.

-Additionally here in the United States, we are not getting right coconut which is good for cooking.
-Means I have to rely on frozen grated coconut from the nearby Indian stores.
-At times I make coconut rice with the desiccated coconut or dry coconut flakes.
+Additionally, here in the United States, we are not getting the right coconut suitable for cooking.
+This means I must rely on frozen grated coconut from the nearby Indian stores.
+Sometimes, I make coconut rice with desiccated coconut or dry coconut flakes.

-My guest from India to cannot find the taste difference between the fresh and readymade grated coconut when they tasted thengai sadam aka coconut rice.
+My guests from India could not find the taste difference between fresh and readymade grated coconut when they tasted thengai sadam, aka coconut rice.

-I guess this would be the first question pop-ups in your mind after reading this long.
+This would be the first question pop-ups in your mind after reading this long.
 Coconut rice The coconut has a mild and rich aroma.
-It is great to pair with simple and spicy dry curry.
-Potato fry, Arbi fry, cauliflower 65 are some of the dishes that taste delicious along with this.
+It is excellent to pair with simple and spicy dry curry.
+Potato fry, Arbi fry, and cauliflower 65 are some of the dishes that taste delicious along with this.

 How to make Indian coconut rice recipe

-Indian Cuisine is all about boosting up the flavors of the food.
+Indian Cuisine is all about boosting the flavors of the food.
 Curry leaves, red chilies, and asafetida are the flavor boosters of coconut rice.
-The combination of these three does the magic and brings the bold, satisfying flavor.

-Curry leaves is another unique ingredient, which will be available in the Indian stores.
-Or you may also get dried version online.
 I strongly recommend using curry leaves in this Indian coconut rice recipe.
-The flavors of curry leaves and the red chilies give intense taste to the rice.
+The flavors of curry leaves and the red chilies give an intense taste to the rice.

 I have added Bengal gram.
-This gives you additional protein to the meal and adds crunchiness to the recipe.
+This adds additional protein to the meal and crunchiness to the recipe.
 Cashews have a richness and make every bite more enjoyable.
-If you are thinking of variation, you may add chopped almonds, pistachios also.
+If you are thinking of variation, you may add chopped almonds, and pistachios also.

-To make Indian coconut rice recipe, firstly, In a pan add cooking oil, mustard seeds, Bengal gram, and cashew nuts.
+To make an Indian coconut rice recipe, first, add cooking oil, mustard seeds, Bengal gram, and cashew nuts in a pan.
 Allow mustard seeds to crackle.

 Then add grated coconut.
 You may substitute grated coconut with desiccated coconut or coconut flakes.

-Then grated coconut gets cooked fast, so the medium flame is always recommended as it gets burnt quickly.
-Saute for few seconds until the coconut leaves out its moisture.
-If you are worried about this part, always keep the fire low and watch the developments.
+Then, grated coconut gets cooked fast, so the medium flame is always recommended as it gets burnt quickly.
+Saute for a few seconds until the coconut leaves out its moisture.
+If you are worried about this, keep the fire low and watch the developments.

-Then add cooked rice, and salt.
-Gently combine them well and make sure the rice is evenly coated with the coconut mixture.
+Then add cooked rice and salt.
+Gently combine them well and ensure the rice is evenly coated with the coconut mixture.
 Serve hot.
 Coconut rice tastes super delicious after 3-4 hours of making.
-As the rice will be infused with all the flavors.
+The rice will be infused with all the flavors.